pawool99/amweekctf2022_writeups/cryptography/pickle_juice.md

 ## 100 points
 ### "We managed to intercept communication between **pr0phet** and his hacker friends.
 However it is obfuscated using something.
 We just can't figure out what it is.
 Maybe you can help us find the flag?"

 This challange contains a `data` file which holds a pickled (serialized) python object.
-To solve the challangewe need to unpickle the object, using the `pickle.load(file, *, fix_imports=True, encoding='ASCII', errors='strict')` method.
+To solve the challange we need to unpickle the object, using the `pickle.load(file, *, fix_imports=True, encoding='ASCII', errors='strict')` method.

 Example script:
 ```